lugu/qiloop/README.md

 (Interface Description Language) format.
 This IDL file is process by the `qiloop` command to generate the Go code which allow remote access to the service (i.e. the proxy object).

-## Status

-Client and server sides are functional.

-Service directory and log manager are implemented as part of the standalone server (launched with `qiloop server`).

-Features:
-- type supported: object, struct, values, map, list, enum
-- actions: method, signals and properties are fully supported
-- cancellation: not yet implemented
-- transport: TCP, TLS, UNIX socket and QUIC (experimental)
-- authentication: read the credentials from `$HOME/.qi-auth.conf`
-- service introspection: generate IDL from a running instance (use `qiloop scan`)
-- IDL files: generate specialized proxy and service stub (use `qiloop stub`)

 ## Go API